 Most visitors come to Cochamó to see and experience Cochamó Valley, or Valle Cochamó.
 There the Patagonian mountain range rises steeply up from both sides of the turquoise Cochamó River to form sheer granite walls and domes.
 Numerous waterfalls whisper through the 3000-year-old alerce trees and other native rain forest.
 In an open meadow next to the river, colorful tents, roofed cooking areas and the Refugio Cochamó, shelters nature lovers and explorers that gather to admire one of the world’s most amazing natural wonders.

-With no roads and only trails penetrating the valley, Valle Cochamó has become trekker’s paradise, climber’s mecca and nature-lover’s haven with no park fees, no cars and surrounded by granite walls, waterfalls and undisturbed native forest.
-It’s a place to escape the beaten path and enter an area of enormous natural beauty.
-The valley is filled with outdoor activities - trekking, climbing, caving, sliding down waterfalls, swimming, hiking, tubing or just bathing on the beach.
+With no roads and only trails penetrating the valley, Cochamó Valley has become a trekker’s paradise, climber’s mecca and nature-lover’s haven with no park fees, no cars and surrounded by granite walls, waterfalls and undisturbed native forest.
+It’s a place to escape the traffic-ridden roads and enter an area of enormous natural beauty.

-Valle Cochamó is located in southern Chile, east of Puerto Montt city, in the heart of the Patagonian Andes.
+Cochamó Valley is located in southern Chile, east of Puerto Montt city, west of the Argentinean border and Bariloche, in the heart of the Patagonian Andes.
 For detailed directions on how to get there, see the getting there page.